-Here is a list of Kate’s events and projects during her term.
+Here is a list of Erine’s events and projects during her term.

-- Kate along with Jerome Meadows Blank Page poetry at3S with local adult poets and one child October 2015
+- Erine along with Jerome Meadows Blank Page poetry at3S with local adult poets and one child October 2015

 - We had the Martin Luther King Jr event at South Church in January 2016